Data Study • December 2024

 Role-by-Role Salary Analysis

-Computer Programmers, at $102,902 median, represent the lowest-paid occupation in our analysis and drag down the traditional development average.
+Computer Programmers, at $102,902 median, represent the lowest-paid occupation in this comparison and drag down the traditional development average.
 This 110,000-worker occupation faces structural decline as development shifts toward higher-level abstractions, frameworks, and increasingly, AI-assisted coding tools that reduce demand for manual programming.

 Complete Salary Rankings: 9 Tech Occupations